Cloud Best Practices: Connect Production Storefront

 To allow your production storefront to access your Medusa application on Cloud, you need to set two Cross-Origin Resource Sharing (CORS) environment variables in your Medusa application:

-• AUTH_CORS: The URLs of the clients (storefront and admin) that can access the Medusa server's /auth API routes.
+• AUTH_CORS: The URLs of the clients (storefront and admin) that can access the Medusa backend's /auth API routes.
 This is a comma-separated list of URLs that is typically used as the value of the http.authCors configuration.

 For example, if your storefront is hosted at https://my-storefront.com, you can set the following environment variables in your production environment: